 In other words, some of the jobs are being outsourced from full-time staffers to contracted companies.
 In today’s world, the word ‘outsourced’ is a loaded word, associated with jobs that are outsourced from the United States to foreign countries.
-When it comes to the tasks surrounding the operation of an association or condo association, however, the concept is a bit different.
+When it comes to the tasks surrounding the operation of an association, however, the concept is a bit different.

 A Growing Trend?